 During the COVID-19 crisis, we have seen yet another confirmation of how crucial information and information technologies (Internet, social media, etc.) are in the life of a country.
 Particularly in countries with high levels of democracy, where the political class is strongly linked to the opinions of the population, the information enjoyed by the population is the source from which many mass behaviors arise, as well as the selection of the political class itself.
 However, if information technologies have radically changed the dynamics according to which these mechanisms historically occurred, they have also opened this process to new influences and new phenomenologies.

-It is quite evident that in the last century the conflicts between states, which previously took place mainly on the military level, have been transferred mainly to the economic level.
+It is quite evident that in the last century the conflicts between states that previously took place mainly on the military level have been transferred mainly to the economic level.
 A recent and striking example of this is the trade war between the United States and China, which is actually part of a wider conflict for world economic hegemony.
 However, if the competition on the economic level is clear, another fundamental conflict level still in the shadows is that of information.
-Information technologies which, in democratic countries, have reached very high levels of penetration, represent the new battlefields of world conflicts.
+Information technologies, which, in democratic countries, have reached very high levels of penetration, represent the new battlefields of world conflicts.
 However, the clashes are no longer between armies, but between narratives.
-There are many documented cases of attempts to influence democratic life during crucial and delicate moments, as in the case of Brexit or the US elections of 2020.
+There are many documented cases of attempts to influence democratic life during crucial and delicate moments, as in the case of Brexit or the US elections of 2016 and 2020.

 However, it would be superficial to reduce the impact of social media on political discourse to attempts at external influences (which in fact have always existed since propaganda exists, but in other forms).
-The speed and interconnection capacity of new media, new technological tools for content creation and new platforms have created a vast plethora of new phenomena, and changed the dynamics of historically known phenomena, even without the intervention of external influences. .
-For example, the unprecedented interaction of Confirmation Bias with the gargantuan availability of content and resources made possible by the various platforms is one of the phenomena behind the rise of the so-called Echo Chamber.
-Another phenomenon of interest is the use of bots to “dop” the visibility of a profile or the dissemination of some news for commercial purposes.
-Or the explosion of hate speech and trolling phenomena, linked to the crisis of trust on the part of social media users.
+The speed and interconnection capacity of new media, new technological tools for content creation, and new platforms have created a vast plethora of new phenomena, as well as changed the dynamics of historically known phenomena, even without the intervention of external influences.
+For example, the unprecedented interaction of confirmation bias with the gargantuan availability of content and resources made possible by the various platforms is one of the phenomena behind the rise of the so-called echo chamber.
+Another phenomenon of interest is the use of bots to “dop” the visibility of a profile or the dissemination of some news for commercial purposes, or the explosion of hate speech and trolling phenomena linked to the crisis of trust on the part of social media users.

-All this vast and heterogeneous phenomenology has 3 main ingredients in common:
+All this vast and heterogeneous phenomenology has three main ingredients in common:

-- human cognitive and communicative abilities, with their peculiarities and their biases, which have always influenced social interactions, have now fallen into a new context with consequences that are only minimally understood part;
+- human cognitive and communicative abilities, with their peculiarities and their biases, which have always influenced social interactions, have now fallen into a new context with consequences that are only minimally understood;

-- the new information technologies, which not only offer an unprecedented speed and capacity of use and dissemination of resources, but which are also made up of algorithms and systems to manage the exploration of these resources which heavily affect the dynamics of exploration and fruition;
+- the new information technologies, which not only offer an unprecedented speed and capacity of use and dissemination of resources, but which are also made up of algorithms and systems to manage the exploration of these resources that heavily affect the dynamics of exploration and fruition;

 It is the co-occurrence of these elements that makes the collaboration between the CREF and the Sony CSL in Paris the ideal convergence to scientifically address the issues related to the new dynamics of information.
 The collaboration aims to address the problems set out on two different but parallel directives.